 Guide

 - Release gating.
-If you can't fail a CI build on an AI Readiness score regression, you can't enforce GEO quality at scale.
-That requires machine-readable output and non-zero exit codes, not a login screen.
+If you can't fail a CI build on an AI Readiness score regression, you can't enforce page quality at scale.
+That requires machine-readable output and non-zero exit status codes instead of a login screen.

 - Single-engine measurement underrepresents your real visibility.
 Foglift's ChatGPT vs Google AI Overview citation-divergence benchmark ran 75 buyer-intent prompts through both engines in Q2 2026 and found average Jaccard overlap of 4.1% between their cited domain sets.
 64% of prompts shared zero cited domains at all.
 If your CI gate or your dashboard reads only one engine's response, you are measuring a different web than half your buyers see.
-A multi-engine API is not a nice-to-have for developer tooling; it is the only honest measurement surface.
+Multi-engine access is therefore a measurement requirement for any cross-engine conclusion.

 How we evaluated